sf-wdi-37/project-1/presentation-guidelines.md

 ### Timing

-At 9:30AM, be in the room and ready to present your project!
+At the time presentations are scheduled to begin, be in the room and ready to present your project!

-Your presentation should be 6-8 minutes (2 person teams) or 9-12 minutes (3 person teams).  **Each developer MUST present for an equal time during your presentation.**  There will also be a few minutes of questions and answers after each presentation.
+Your presentation should be 8-10 minutes (2 person teams).  **Each developer MUST present for an equal time during your presentation.**  There will also be a few minutes of questions and answers after each presentation.

 ### Content